allegroai/clearml/README.md

 For feature requests or bug reports, please use [GitHub issues](https://github.com/allegroai/trains/issues).

-Additionally, you can always find us at support@allegro.ai.
+Additionally, you can always find us at *trains@allegro.ai*

 ## Contributing